 The H-1B visa allows the UO sponsoring department and the employee to have "dual intent."
 Under the doctrine of "dual intent," the employee may have both the intent of holding a temporary H-1B visa, and the intention of applying for a permanent visa in the future.
 Thus the H-1B visa offers a bridge between non-immigrant status and permanent resident status.

 Spouses and children of foreign nationals who hold H-1B visas are eligible for H-4 visas.
 Family members with H-4 visas cannot work in the U.S. under any circumstances but may attend academic institutions.

 If the employee's dependents are currently in the U.S., and would like to obtain an H-4 visa then they must fill out the I-539 form for a change of status or extension.
-An additional application fee on a separate check for $290 to USCIS must also be submitted for dependents.
+An additional application fee on a separate check for $290 to Department of Homeland Security must also be submitted for dependents.

 Click here for an example I-539 form "Application to Extend/Change Nonimmigrant Status" with some helpful tips for filling it out.
 This sample is meant to be a guide only.
 Please contact International Affairs if you have any questions.

 For information about schools in Eugene, English language conversation programs, and other helpful resources for dependents who will be living in Eugene, download the Dependents Packet.

 If your employee is outside the U.S., additional time is needed after receiving the H-1B approval from the USCIS before the employee can begin work.
 Therefore, plan on additional time for the employee to obtain a visa at a U.S. embassy or consulate oversees.